kineticstoolkit/kineticstoolkit_doc/src/python_while.md

 ```

 :::{good-practice} Looping
-While this example works perfectly well and is indeed a correct demonstration of how `while` works, we will see in the next sections that for this specific example, other methods are usually better:
+While this example works perfectly well and is indeed a correct demonstration of how `while` works, we will see in the next sections that for this specific example, other methods sur as `for`, or even better using `numpy`, would be less error-prone and faster.
-- Using `for` instead of `while` would remove the need to initialize i (`i = 0`) and increment i (`i += 1`), which is more error-safe;
-- Better yet, this whole operation could be done using only one line, while being way faster to execute, using `numpy`.
 :::

-## Exercise
+## Exercise 1

 We return to the example of the instrumented walkway.
 We recorded the following positions of heel strike, first for the right heel, second for the left heel, third for the right heel, etc.: